FREEPHONE 0330 058 1579

 They are likely to ask you about your homeowner status, the value of your property, and your age, as these are all factors that contribute to your eligibility for equity release.

-There are other important things you might cover in this consultation, such as your income, your credit rating, the location of your house, and your payment preferences e.g., would you prefer to pay in regular instalments or all at once?
+There are other important things you might cover in this consultation, such as your income, your credit rating, the location of your house, and your payment preferences e.g., would you prefer to pay in regular installments or all at once?
 Would you prefer a plan that allows you to repay interest early or one that does not require this?

 Most consultants will present a personalised illustration that helps you understand the features and risks of equity release so that you can make an informed decision on whether to release funds or opt for an alternative solution to earning additional money.